codingforpleasure/customized-workspace/Ubuntu/useful-resources/numpy.md

 ```

-### Returning number of pixels meet the a specified constraint
+### Counts the number of non-zero values in an array given a constraint

 ```python
 np.count_nonzero(my_mat!=False)
 ```
 ### Transpose a matrix/array

 ```python
 array1 = np.array([[1.],[2.]])